- Programs & Services

 Launched in 2017 to target drugs seeing very high inflation from one year to the next, we expanded our hyperinflation strategy in 2019 to target price outliers within a therapeutic category for even better cost control.

 We continually review and identify drugs that are seeing high price increases and those that are outliers based on price, including new market entrants, and remove such therapies from our managed formularies.
-From January to July 2020, we identified and removed 57 hyperinflated drugs from our template formularies.
+In 2020, we identified and removed 72 hyperinflated drugs from our template formularies.
+Utilization of drugs that were price outliers in their therapeutic class dropped by 89 percent, saving clients an average of $1.55 per member per month.